JeonHR/Mac_reboot_control/README.md

 #### Knowledge
 - Making the Data load System
-  - Attemt JSON Code to eliminate repeated Data input
+  - Attempt JSON Code to eliminate repeated Data input
 - Use the paramiko module for SSH communication
   - Automatically enter passwrod Using the 'echo'
   - Check and exit the code for unexcuted equipment